nVotesOrg/nMix/README.md

 ### Quickstart

 The best place to start is to follow the [tutorial](https://github.com/nVotes/nMix/blob/master/docs/TUTORIAL.md).
-You can run an election demo on a single machine without having to do a real world deployment.
+You can run an election demo on a single machine without having to do a real world distributed deployment.

 ### Documentation